Daferia/ultimate_Quiz_P2/README.md

 # The Goal for this Project

 THe goal of the project is to keep users entertained and at the same time, getting them to test their general knowledge through a variety of different questions.
+Project was inpiraed by our companies Pub Quiz evening and the struggle to find a good free application for the fun evenings.

 ![Responsive Displays](wireframes/amiresponsive.png)